customerio/howtotarget/README.md

 # 🎯 How to Target Email Clients

-A collection of crowdsourced email development techniques for singling out email clients and platforms based on initial research by [Mark Robbins](https://github.com/m-j-robbins).
+A collection of crowdsourced email development techniques for singling out email clients and platforms based on research by [Mark Robbins](https://github.com/m-j-robbins).

 ## Using the site